pobot/demo-light/README.md

 for any other purpose of course.

 The repository contains 3 parts :
-- lib/
+- pybot/

-    Contains the Python global package, and should be deployed in a directory named "pybot" and located in your dist-packages directory, or in any other location in the Python search path.
+    Contains the Python package, and should be deployed in dist-packages directory, or in any other location in the Python search path.
-    One day it will be packaged in a more academic way, using setup.py.
-Be patient.

 - bin/

-    Some command line scripts (for instance, Robotis Dynamixel servos tools)
+    Some command line scripts (for instance, Robotis Dynamixel servos tools) and basic demos

-- demo/

-    Guess what ;)

 Enjoy.